larcher/owncast.github.io/content/docs/notifications.md

 - Visit Edit Channel / Integrations on your Discord channel.
 - Create a webhook.
 - Provide URL in the Owncast configuration.

+Note: the webhook is not sent to Discord until your stream has been live for 2 minutes

 ## Twitter (deprecated)